BELLTOWER HOUSE ARTIST RESIDENCY

 The residency comes equipped with:

-• 1 queen bed and 1 full bed
+- 1 queen bed and 1 full bed

-• Dishes and cookware, linens, basic home needs
+- Dishes and cookware, linens, basic home needs

-• Gas stove, microwave, fridge, tiny but powerful dishwasher
+- Gas stove, microwave, fridge, tiny dishwasher

-• A small library of fiction and nonfiction books
+- A small library of fiction and nonfiction books

-• High speed internet
+- High speed internet

-• Couches
+- Couches

-• Desks
+- Desks

-• Washer / Drier
+- Washer / Drier

-• Minisplit heating / cooling units
+- Mini split heating / cooling units

-• Two woodburning stoves (one in the house, one in the spring house)
+- Two woodburning stoves (one in the house, one in the spring house)

-• A piano (very out of tune right now)
+- A piano (very out of tune right now)

-• Kitchen herbs (rosemary, oregano, sage, chives, hops)
+- Kitchen herbs (rosemary, oregano, sage, chives, hops)

 About the area:

 Truth or Consequences (population 5000) is known for its hotsprings.
-There are a dozen different bathhouses available to soak in.
-There is also a local movie theatre, a brewery, galleries, a few restaurants, a bakery, a coffeeshop, a local grocery, a weekly farmer’s market, a bulk order food coop, and a Walmart.
+There are a half dozen different bathhouses available to soak in.
+There is also a local movie theater, a brewery, galleries, a few restaurants, a bakery, a coffeeshop, a local grocery, a weekly farmer’s market, a bulk order food coop, and a Walmart.
 It’s a very quirky and pleasant place to be.

 People travel here both for stargazing (a dark sky spot) and birdwatching (directly on the migration paths of many species, including the Sandhill Cranes which overwinter here).